Shopify Software Engineer Interview: The Full Process, Decoded

 Deep dynamic programming is rare.
 Segment trees and Fenwick trees essentially never show up.

 Medium difficulty is the ceiling, not the floor.
 Don't over-index on hards.
+The companion patterns are covered in the sliding window guide and the DP framework if you need a refresher.

 How to Prepare for the Shopify Software Engineer Interview

-You don't need three months for this.
 Six focused weeks covers it.

-Work through 30 to 40 problems in hash map manipulation, two pointers, BFS/DFS, and basic tree traversal.
-Timer on, no hints, medium difficulty only.
-The goal is fluency, not exhaustive coverage.
+Weeks 1 to 2: Core patterns, medium difficulty.
+30 to 40 problems in hash maps, two pointers, BFS/DFS, and basic tree traversal.
+Timer on, no hints.

-Write out five to seven specific moments from your career.
+Week 5: Life Story prep.
+Write out five to seven specific moments.
 One real failure.
 One decision that looked risky.
 One time you disagreed with a team and either changed your mind or didn't.
-Practice saying these out loud, not reciting them at a wall.
+Say them out loud, not at a wall.

 Common Mistakes That Fail Candidates